mstksg/prompt/README.md

 you specify when you "run" it.
 Your "pure" computation doesn't involve IO at all!
 All you added was an extra "promptable source".

+You can also use this to get short-circuiting behavior with `MaybeT`, etc.

 You can also play with using for the return type.
 For example:

 ~~~haskell